witnet/WIPs/wip-asdpc-number-separators.md

 Witnet is designed as a generalist oracle: there is no need for the nodes to select and publish specific datasets that they want to offer to smart contracts.
-On the contrary, it is rather on the data consumers (the smart contract developers) to explicitly select multiple data sources to be queried over HTTPS or orther protocols, define how to process the responses, and how to filter and aggregate the output of those multiple sources.
+On the contrary, it is rather on the data consumers (the smart contract developers) to explicitly select multiple data sources to be queried over HTTPS or other protocols, define how to process the responses, and how to filter and aggregate the output of those multiple sources.
 In the Witnet protocol, we often call that specification _data request_, or more recently, _oracle query_.